Stability, corners, and other 2-dimensional shapes: Tame families and dense subsets

-With this translation in mind, we see that certain internal sets are automatically in a distinguished tame family $\mathcal F$, without having to write it explicitly as a Boolean combination of suitable projections.
-For example, if the subset $S$ of $G\times G$ is in $\mathcal F$ (and thus \emph{definable}), then so is the set \end{remark}
+With this translation in mind, we see that certain internal sets automatically belong to a tame family $\mathcal F$, without having to write them explicitly as a Boolean combination of suitable projections.
+For example, if the subset $S$ of $G\times G$ is in $\mathcal F$ (and thus \emph{definable}), then so is the set of BMZ-corners \end{remark}

-To obtain an example of a countable tame family of internal sets it suffices to close the family of internal sets given by group words under countably many instances of properties II)-IV).
+To obtain an example of a countable tame family of internal sets it suffices to close the family of internal sets given by group words under countably many instances of properties (II)-(IV).
 More generally, the following holds.

-\begin{lemma} Given any countable family $\mathcal F_0$ of internal sets, there is a countable tame family $\mathcal F$ of internal sets extending $\mathcal F_0$. \end{lemma}
+\begin{fact} Given any countable family $\mathcal F_0$ of internal sets, there is a countable tame family $\mathcal F$ of internal sets extending $\mathcal F_0$. \end{fact}

-\begin{remark} By Lemma \ref{L:TameNum}, whenever we want to apply Lemma \ref{L:Transfer} to a distinguished internal set $X$ in a nonstandard finite group, we may always assume that $X$ belongs to a countable tame family. \end{remark}
+\begin{remark} By Fact \ref{F:TameNum}, whenever we want to apply Lemma \ref{L:Transfer} to a distinguished internal set $X$ in a non-standard finite group, we may always assume that $X$ belongs to a countable tame family. \end{remark}

-If the tame family $\mathcal F$ arises as the family of definable sets with respect to a fix language $\LL$ as explained in Remark \ref{R:tame_vs_language}, the following notion of richness corresponds to the classical model-theoretic notion of an elementary substructure in that particular language.
+If the tame family $\mathcal F$ arises as the family of definable sets with respect to a fixed language $\LL$ as explained in Remark \ref{R:tame_vs_language}, then the following notion of richness corresponds to the classical model-theoretic notion of an elementary substructure in that particular language.

 \begin{definition} A subset $M$ of a non-standard finite group $G$ is {\em rich with respect to the tame family} $\Fc$ if every non-empty fibre $X_{a}$ of $G^n$, where $a$ is tuple in $M$ and $X$ is an internal subset of $G^{n+|a|}$ in $\Fc$, contains an $n$-tuple whose coordinates all lie in $M$, {\it i.e.} $X_a(M)=X_a\cap M^n\neq \emptyset$. \end{definition}